Edinburgh-Cancer-Informatics/onco-stats/reading.md

+# Reading Material
-# Statistics for Oncology - A course for Scottish trainees
+## Statistics for Oncology - A course for Scottish trainees

-## Reading Material

 ### Basic Level Textbooks
+---
 #### Medical Statistics at a Glance

 **Authors:** Aviva Petrie and Caroline Sabin